1x4nd3r/1x4nd3r/README.md

-### Hi, I'm Alexander! >_<
+### Hi :3

 [](https://github.com/1x4nd3r#hi-im-alexander-_)

-I'm a hobby developer.
+I'm Alexander, a hobby developer.
 My programming journey started in middle-school and now I'm 17 years old.
 We learnt block coding in Scratch and It immediately sparked my interest.
 After having made multiple games, I soon craved more challenges and found Python.
 In high school, I started getting more into development.
 I learnt HTML and CSS and to some extent JS but what really called to me was C++.
 I wanted to try new things, explore and so I tried new languages.
 Learning new things is my main goal with all this.

 ---